ceph/ceph/doc/rados/operations/health-checks.rst

 The count of read repairs has exceeded the config value threshold ``mon_osd_warn_num_repaired`` (default: ``10``).
-Because scrub handles errors only for data at rest, and because any read error that occurs when another replica is available will be repaired immediately so that the client can get the object data, there might exist failing disks that are not registering any scrub errors.
+Because scrub handles errors only for data at rest, and because any read error that occurs when another replica is available is repaired immediately so that the client can get the object data, there might exist failing disks that are not registering any scrub errors.
 This repair count is maintained as a way of identifying any such failing disks.